exyi/diplomka/diplomka/text/3-analysis-3-statistic.md

 ### The most typical basepair {#sec:opt-params-exemplar}

-For presentations and a basic RMSD distance based validation, it is convenient to find geometrically the most typical basepair in each class.
+For presentation and a basic RMSD distance based validation, it is convenient to find geometrically the most typical basepair in each class.
 After we calculate the KDE mode and normalize all parameters by their standard deviations, we look for the basepair whose parameters are nearest to the modes.